POLYSTYRENE EPS GRAFIT 100mm

 How many packs does a typical semi-detached property require?

-A three-bedroom semi-detached property with approximately 80 m² of exposed wall area (after deducting windows and doors) requires roughly 27–30 packs of 6 boards, including 5–10 % for cutting waste around reveals, soffits, and service penetrations.
+A three-bedroom semi-detached property with approximately 80 m² of exposed wall area (after deducting windows and doors) requires roughly 27 to 30 packs of 6 boards, including 5 to 10 percent for cutting waste around reveals, soffits, and service penetrations.
 Always order against a measured site survey rather than a desktop estimate.

 Does 100 mm achieve Part L compliance on standard 215 mm solid brick?

-On a typical 215 mm solid brick wall the assembly U-value lands at approximately 0.27–0.30 W/m²K, clearing the Approved Document L retrofit target of 0.30 W/m²K, subject to project U-value calculation.
+On a typical 215 mm solid brick wall the assembly U-value lands at approximately 0.27 to 0.30 W/m²K, clearing the Approved Document L retrofit target of 0.30 W/m²K subject to project U-value calculation.
 Fully insulated reveals, soffits, and lintels improve junction psi-values and bring the assembly closer to the 0.26 W/m²K new-build elemental target.

 Which fixing plug pairs with the 100 mm board on standard masonry?

-The LTX 140 mm polystyrene fixing plug provides the correct embedment for a 100 mm board on standard brick or block substrates, delivering 30–40 mm beyond the board and adhesive layer.
-Install 6–8 fixings per m² in the pattern specified for the project's wind-load zone, with fixings positioned at board junctions and across the field area for even load distribution.
+The LTX 140 mm polystyrene fixing plug provides the correct embedment for a 100 mm board on standard brick or block substrates, delivering 30 to 40 mm beyond the board and adhesive layer.
+Install 6 to 8 fixings per m² in the pattern specified for the project's wind-load zone, with fixings positioned at board junctions and across the field area for even load distribution.

 Which adhesive bonds graphite EPS to a masonry substrate?